 Abstract: The vermicompost is an ecologically sustainable, biological process that converts solid waste into valuable, stable, and nutrient-rich compost.
 This review synthesizes the current knowledge on microbial biology, metabolic transformation, enzyme activity, and earthworm- microbe interaction that drives the process of organic waste breakdown and stabilization.The effect of various waste substrates and earthworm species, including Eisenia fetida, Eudrilus eugeniae, Perionyx excavatus, and Lumbricus rubellus, on vermicomposting efficiency is highlighted along with microbial succession, nutrient mineralisation, and compost stabilization.
 Microbial consortia include bacterial and fungal strains that enhance decomposition, improve aeration, and proliferate in the earthworm gut, and enhance the quality of vermicompost, although the precise mechanism of earthworm facilitation remains incompletely understood.
 This review discusses the application of vermicompost in the management of industrial, agricultural, and municipal wastes, enhancing plant growth, soil fertility, and environmental sustainability.
 Despite significant progress, challenges remain in elucidating microbial functional pathways, optimising systems under stress conditions, and designing large-scale reactors.
 Future research must focus on advanced microbial characterization, species-specific interactions, and reactor efficiency to reinforce the vermicomposting role in sustainable waste management.

-Keywords: Vermicompost, Earthworm, Microbial ecology, Solid waste management, Bioconversion, Environment sustainability
+Keywords: Vermicompost, Earthworm, Microbial ecology, Solid waste management, Bioconversion, Environmental sustainability

 Introduction: Solid waste is made up of materials that cannot be recycled after use, divided into organic and inorganic waste.
 Inorganic waste comes from building materials that emit pollutants such as carbon monoxide and sulfur oxides when they decompose, significantly adding to environmental hazards (Ratnasari et al., 2023).
 The surge in demand for construction materials from urban growth results in heightened pollution from non-biodegradable waste.
 The construction sector confronts inquiries about eco-friendly methods as material buildup increases (Ganguly & Chakraborty, 2018).
 On the other hand, agricultural waste, produced from food processing remnants and other origins such as crop residue and animal byproducts, holds potential industrial applications even though it is considered waste (Chang & Li, 2019).
 Rapid urban development and population increase worsen municipal waste challenges, with around 2.01 billion tons of waste